lucidworks/solr/solr/modules/external-files/README.md

 and supports a larger number of external files, while minimizing the impact of loading and updating of external files on response time.

-The strategy for achieving better performance are the following:
+The strategy for achieving better performance includes the following:

 * Partitioning of external files first by shard and then a second level of partitioning within the shards.
 * Sorting the partitioned files by unique id